What happens when you go to take the test?

 ” My spouse had to take the test for her Indefinite Leave to Remain and we had booked the test online on the Home Office website.
 The fee which was £50 pounds was also paid online using her debit card.
 On the day of the test which was at Exeter Central Library, we arrived about 1 hour before the test started.
-As advised on the Home Office website, we had taken her Indian passport, a utility bill which was in her name, and the test booking confirmation letter which we had downloaded and printed after booking the test.
+As advised on the Home Office website, we had taken her Indian passport, a utility bill that was in her name, and the test booking confirmation letter which we had downloaded and printed after booking the test.

-Around half an hour before the test was due, we, with other test-takers, were briefed by one of the Learn Direct (the centre which conducted the test on behalf of the Home Office) instructor that all applicant would have to confirm their name, address, and date of birth verbally and failing to do so will result in an automatic fail.
+Around half an hour before the test was due, we, with other test-takers, were briefed by one of the Learn Direct (the centre which conducted the test on behalf of the Home Office) instructor that all applicants would have to confirm their name, address, and date of birth verbally and failing to do so will result in an automatic fail.
 Once the briefing was finished, all applicants were taken to the test room and their identity was confirmed.
 All applicants then were told to return to the reception area and wait.